K-12 Geo FAQ's

 Do you offer programs in the summer?

 - K-12 GEO offers programming from September - August each academic year.
-You can access specific programming information under the PROGRAMS & RESERVATIONS tab on our website.
+You can access specific programming information under the PROGRAM OPTIONS OR PROGRAM RESERVATIONS tab on the website.
 K-12 GEO has only four staff members- two of which are part-time and do not work during the summer.
 Therefore, the summer months are used to develop new curriculum and programs for the upcoming academic year.

 - K-12 GEO also offers professional development workshops for educators in Region 17 throughout the year.